stenhaug/ben_teaching/scores_activity.md

 You'll submit your output file and a syntax file (if you choose to use one).
 You will also submit a word or google doc file where you answer the open questions and include any key output you use to answer the questions such as graphs etc.

+Some of this is pretty tricky!
+I encourage you to google it and flounder and do your best but also don't be afraid to use this [hints and help doc](https://docs.google.com/document/d/1_8ZsVw3JLIVnM8w-9dijhuEGp7VnhuKd7hhK2_I2ru8/edit).

 Background
 ==========